frederic-perez/AmE-dictionary/data/dictionary.md

 __balky__ _adj_ :four: /ˈbɔːlki,ˈbɔːki/ Awkward; uncooperative. :reminder_ribbon: balky donkey _He was trying to get his balky donkey to move._
 __ball and chain__ A wife.
 __ball bearings__
-__ball gag__ _n_ A bondage item that consists of a ball on a rope that is shoved into the victim's mouth and tied tight.
-Supposedly it's more effective at muffling yells.
+__ball gag__ _n_ A bondage item that consists of a ball on a rope that is shoved into the victim’s mouth and tied tight.
+Supposedly it’s more effective at muffling yells.
 __ball is in your court__ _idiom_ It is up to you to make the next decision or step.
 __ball player__
 __balladeer__